🎹 Usage

 Options

-Options can have multiple long name (--my-option is long name) and up to one short name (-v is a short composed of a single letter).
+Options can have multiple long name (--my-option is long name) and up to one short name (-v is a short option, composed of a single letter).

 Short names can be grouped together, e.g. -fsL is equivalent to -f -s -L or equivalent to the long name options --force --silent --follow.